A Critic’s Meta-Review: 5/5

 You gotta make like you don’t even have a swipe.
 You gotta keep your mind on the scratch.
 Stay cold and brutal, cop your scratch first; don’t let them Georgia you.
 They’ll laugh at you.
 They’ll cut you loose like a trick after they flim-flammed you.
 Your scratch cop is the only way to put a hook in their stinkin’ asses.

 For those of you that are not fluent in pimpology (Lord knows I wasn’t until I got to flipping through the glossary section of this book, which is a goldmine of terms and phrases that I wish I had known about when I was a young buck), allow me to translate what you have just read into a more decipherable dialect:

 You must conduct yourself as if you do not even possess a reproductive organ.
 You must remain focused on the acquisition of income.
 Do not fall victim for the tricks of confidence building manipulators, for they are only trying to build you up so they can break you down.
 This is why you must keep your sights set on the continuous acquisition of income, for financial independence is the only way to show those suckers who is really boss.

 I hope that this made a bit more sense.

 You will learn a lot from reading this book.
 This I can guarantee.
-Like that the word “cannon” is used to refer to a pickpocket, for instance, or that a pacifier bulb - the rubber part of a baby’s binky - is commonly used by heroin addicts to draw up blood through the eye dropper.
+For that, the word “canon” refers to a pickpocket, for instance, or that a pacifier bulb — the rubber part of a baby’s binky — is commonly used by heroin addicts to draw up blood through the eye dropper.